 ARTICLE II – SHARES OF THE COMPANY

 Issuance of Shares.
-The Shares of capital stock of the Company shall be issued in the amounts, at the times, for the consideration, and on the terms and conditions that the Board shall deem advisable, subject to the Articles of Incorporation and any requirements of the laws of the State of Michigan.
+The Shares of capital stock of the Company shall be issued in the amounts, at the times, for the consideration, and on the terms and conditions that the Board shall deem advisable, subject to the Articles and any requirements of the laws of the State of Michigan.

 Certificates for Shares.
 The certificated Shares of the Company shall be represented by certificates signed by the Chairperson of the Board, the President, or a Vice President, and also may be signed by the Treasurer, Assistant Treasurer, Secretary, or Assistant Secretary of the Company, and may be sealed with the seal of the Company, if any, or a facsimile of it.
 A certificate representing Shares shall state on its face that the Company is formed under the laws of the State of Michigan and shall also state the name of the person to whom it is issued, the number and Class of Shares that the certificate represents, and any other provisions that may be required by the laws of the State of Michigan.
 Notwithstanding the foregoing, the Board may authorize the issuance of some or all of the Shares without certificates to the fullest extent permitted by law.
 Within a reasonable time after the issuance or transfer of Shares without certificates, the Company shall send the Shareholder a written statement of the information required on certificates by applicable law.